 This article looks at the confidential reports of British officers of the Indian Army Clothing Department and is one of my guides to help you research soldiers who served in the Indian Army.
-To view more Indian Army guides click on the blue link below:

 Indian Army Clothing Department Confidential Reports

 There are two files held at the British Library in London which contain the confidential reports of the Indian Army Clothing Department.
-These files are part of Collection 412 Army Clothing Department: Confidential Reports: IOR/L/MIL/7/17072-17073 1904 – 1917
+These files are part of Collection 412 Army Clothing Department: Confidential Reports: IOR/L/MIL/7/17072-17073 1904 – 1917 which contains two files:

 - Confidential reports on officers Army Clothing Department 1904 -1913: IOR/L/MIL/7/17072